DevJ5/DevJ5/README.md

 For **Cyber Security** I took the following route:

-- OTW Bandit
+- PWK Labs/OSCP
 - Virtual hacking labs
 - All of BurpSuite labs
 - TryHackMe
-- PWK Labs/OSCP
+- OTW Bandit

-I am currently working on **Machine Learning** and have taken the following courses:
+For **Machine Learning** I have taken the following courses:
 - Data Analysis with Python 2023-2024 (University of Helsinki)
 - Linear Algebra for Machine Learning and Data Science (Deeplearning.ai)
 - IBM's Machine Learning with Python